 Sep 9, 2021 JavaScript

-How to check if an element is a descendant of another in JavaScript
+How to replace an element in JavaScript

-In this Article we will go through how to check if an element is a descendant of another only using single line of code in JavaScript.
+In this Article we will go through how to replace an element only using single line of code in JavaScript.
 This is a one-line JavaScript code snippet that uses one of the most popular ES6 features => Arrow Function.

 Let's define this short function: